YepCode Agent Rules

 Example Interaction

-Section titled “Example Interaction”User: “Create a process to fetch users from an API and send them to Slack”
+Section titled “Example Interaction”User: “Create a process to fetch new orders from Shopify API and send email notifications with order details to customers”

 - Input parameters: